 Challenging Islamic fashion perceptions

-Ms. Alia Khan, Chairwoman of the Islamic Fashion and Design Council, is trying to challenge perceptions of Islamic fashion on a global scale.
+Ms Alia Khan, Chairwoman of the Islamic Fashion and Design Council, is trying to challenge perceptions of Islamic fashion on a global scale.
+However, Islamic fashion is undoubtedly enjoying an ‘alarming & wonderful’ growth.
+Here, Alia tells us more.

 The UAE has struck a unique balance between its deep-rooted traditional customs and the more modern vibrant global dynamic.
 In this context, Islamic fashion is growing very fast, but what is so Islamic about Islamic fashion?